 Arkansas – Turtle Island Foods SPC v.
 Soman – Appeal of grant of preliminary injunction

 The Arkansas act has faced constitutional challenges.
 On July 22, 2019 Turtle Island Foods filed a complaint against Nikhil Soman, the Director of the Arkansas Bureau of Standards, alleging that “the act is a restriction on commercial speech that prevents companies from sharing truthful and non-misleading information about their products.”
-The complaint requested a preliminary injunction which was granted on December 11, 2019 preventing enforcement of the six challenged sections of the act.
+The complaint requested a preliminary injunction, which was granted as applied to Turtle Island Foods, on December 11, 2019.
+The injunction prevents the state from enforcing the six challenged sections of the act against Turtle Island Foods.
 The court stated that “Tofurky’s products … comply with federal food labeling regulations as well as numerous state and federal laws that prohibit false and deceptive labeling and marketing for food products…” The district court identified several deceptive labeling laws, including the FDCA, which had not been enforced against Tofurkey.
 Therefore, the court reasoned that Tofurky had likely not represented their plant-based products as meat products and would likely achieve success on the merits of their case.
 Accordingly, the court granted the preliminary injunction.
 The preliminary injunction remains in effect until the court orders otherwise, and prevents the state of Arkansas from enforcing Ark.
-Code Ann. § 2-1-305 until the law’s constitutionality is resolved.
+Code Ann. § 2-1-305 against Turtle Island Foods until the law’s constitutionality is resolved.

 Mississippi – Upton’s Natural Co. v.
 Bryant – Settled